demisto/content/Packs/RSANetWitness_v11_1/Integrations/RSANetWitnessv115/README.md

 There is no context output for this command.
 ### rsa-nw-system-dump-download-request
 ***
-initiate the download of the system dump to the Endpoint Server.
+Initiates the download of the system dump to the endpoint server.

 #### Base Command